HumabHatterZed/WhistleWindInscryptionMods/README.md

 # WhistleWind's Lobotomy Corp Mod
 Inspired by KingSlime's own mod of this topic, this is my own take on translating Lobotomy Corp's abnormalities into Inscryption.
-The cards in this mod are designed to be as faithful to their original counterparts as possible, while still being 'balanced' (heavy air quotes there) relative to vanilla Inscryption.
+The cards in this mod are designed to be as faithful to their original counterparts as possible within the framework of Inscryption's gameplay.
+To this end, a number of custom abilities and special abilities have been diligently crafted with unique and, for some, broken effects.
-This mod adds 70 obtainable (aka non-minion or transformation) cards and 36 custom abilities.
+Now for the numbers: this mod adds 70 obtainable (aka non-minion or transformation) cards and 37 custom abilities.

 ## Known Issues
 ### LogLevel 'Debug' causing lag
-If your BepInEx console is set to output 'Debug' or 'All' log levels, you WILL experience massive lag spikes when dealing with cards with special abilities.
+If your BepInEx console is set to output 'Debug' or 'All' log levels, you WILL experience lag spikes whenever dealing with cards with special abilities.
-This includes vanilla cards such as Ants or Tentacles, as well as the Rulebook itself.
+This includes vanilla cards such as Ants or Tentacles, as well as the Rulebook entries for said abilities.

 _'Debug' logging is disabled by default, so if you haven't messed with it you should be golden._

-To prevent this, go to the [Logging.Console] section of your BepInEx config file, then for setting 'LogLevel' remove the value 'Debug'.
-If you have it set to log 'All', set it to something else, like the default value.
+To prevent this lag, go to the [Logging.Console] section of your BepInEx config file, then for setting 'LogLevel' remove the value 'Debug' if it's present'.
+If you have it set to 'All', set it to something else, like the default value.

 ## Dependencies
 ### BepInEx-BepInExPack_Inscryption v5.4.17